WELLNESS EDIT | No. 06 |

 3. Weight Regain Risk

-4. Mental Health and Behavioral Effects
+4. Mental Health and Behavioral Effect

 GLP-1 Medications: Short and Long-Term Side Effects at a Glance